-Wildfire Mitigation Plan - In June 2024, PSCo filed an Updated Wildfire Mitigation Plan (the Plan) and request for recovery of costs covering the years 2025 to 2027 with the CPUC.
+Wildfire Mitigation Plan - In June 2024, PSCo filed an updated WMP and request for recovery of costs covering the years 2025 to 2027 with the CPUC.
 The estimated total cost for this plan is approximately \$1.9 billion.
-A CPUC decision is expected in early 2025.
+A CPUC decision is expected in the third quarter of 2025.

-The Plan is a key component of keeping our customers and communities safe while providing reliable and affordable electric service.
-The Plan integrates industry experience; incorporates evolving risk assessment methodologies; adds new technology; and expands the scope, pace and scale of our work to reduce wildfire risk in a comprehensive and efficient manner under four core programs that include the following:
+The WMP is a key component of keeping our customers and communities safe while providing reliable and affordable electric service.
+The WMP integrates industry experience; incorporates evolving risk assessment methodologies; adds new technology; and expands the scope, pace and scale of our work to reduce wildfire risk in a comprehensive and efficient manner under four core programs that include the following: